liux4259/Principal-Direction-Divisive-Partitioning/README.md

-PDDPNode.py: contains the definition of PDDP node, which is used to form a PDDP tree selection_criteria.py: contains methods for variants on how to select next cluster to split spliting_criteria.py: contains methods and their helper methods for variants on how to split a selected cluster helpers.py: contains helper methods used throughout the repo
+PDDPNode.py: contains the definition of PDDP node, which is used to form a PDDP tree selection_criteria.py: contains methods for variants on how to select next cluster to split spliting_criteria.py: contains methods and their helper methods for variants on how to split a selected cluster helpers.py: contains helper methods used throughout the repo matrix.in: a sample input file that can be used in main method of PDDP.py

 HOW TO USE
 --------------------